-The Clubhouse’s interior exudes warmth and timeless elegance.
+The Clubhouse’s interior, updated in 2021, exudes warmth and timeless elegance.
 Its classic architecture includes a black and white marble entrance hall and double staircase leading to the dramatic arched ceiling of the Grand Ballroom- a perfect place for dinner and dancing!
-On the first floor, the intimate Tea Room with sparkling chandeliers and white columns flows into the Music Room and recently renovated Sun Room providing the ideal setting for cocktails, hors d’oeuvres and receptions.
+On the first floor, the intimate Tea Room with sparkling chandeliers and white columns flows into the recently renovated Music Room and Sun Room providing the ideal setting for cocktails, hors d’oeuvres and receptions.

 We look forward to welcoming you to our historic home!